marcscho/amllab/2_Compute_Instance.md

 ## Next Steps

-From ther Jupyter Notebook home page in your Compute Instance, please open the notebook entitled 3_Training_and_Logging.ipynb and follow the instructions provided therein to build your first python based ML model of the day.
+From ther Jupyter Notebook home page in your Compute Instance, please open the notebook entitled **3_Creating_dataset.ipynb** and follow the instructions provided therein to create a dataset in Azure ML.

 Please go through all the notebooks cell by cell and don’t run everything at once – your learning experience will be orders of magnitude greater.

 If this is your first time working with Jupyter Notebooks, note that you can run the code within an individual cell and advance the cursor to the next cell with Shift + Enter on your keyboard.
 A cell can contain multiple lines of code, all of which will be executed when Shift + Enter are pressed.
 Alternatively, you can press Ctrl + Enter to also run a cell but not advance the cursor.

 More details about commands in Jupyter Notebook are available in [this cheatsheet](https://www.edureka.co/blog/wp-content/uploads/2018/10/Jupyter_Notebook_CheatSheet_Edureka.pdf), courtesy of edureka.